Decentralised-Autonomous-Institutions/ondc-bap/docs/status.md

 ## Current Status

-**Phase 2 - Task 2.2.3 COMPLETED** ✅
+**Phase 2 - Task 2.3.1 COMPLETED** ✅

-The X25519 key exchange implementation in ondc-crypto-algorithms has been successfully completed with:
+The Base64 encoding utilities implementation in ondc-crypto-formats has been successfully completed with:
-- ✅ X25519KeyExchange with full ONDC trait implementation ✅
+- ✅ ONDC-compliant Base64 encoding ✅
-- ✅ Static and ephemeral key exchange support ✅
+- ✅ Multiple Base64 variants support (Standard, URL-safe, URL-safe no-pad) ✅
-- ✅ Secure key generation and validation ✅
+- ✅ Secure encoding/decoding with automatic zeroization for sensitive data ✅
-- ✅ Memory-safe key handling with automatic zeroization ✅
+- ✅ Comprehensive validation and error handling ✅
 - ✅ Type-safe API with compile-time guarantees ✅
-- ✅ Comprehensive test coverage and security validation ✅
+- ✅ Memory-safe operations with Zeroizing containers ✅
-- ✅ Integration with x25519-dalek library ✅
+- ✅ Constant-time encoding where possible ✅
-- ✅ Protection against weak key attacks ✅
+- ✅ Full test coverage with edge cases and security validation ✅

-**Next Steps:** Begin Task 2.2.4 (BLAKE2 hashing) or proceed to Phase 3 (ONDC-specific implementation)
+**Next Steps:** Begin Task 2.3.2 (Key format conversions) or proceed to Phase 3 (ONDC-specific implementation)

 **Implementation Status:**
 - Foundation traits and error types are fully defined and documented
 - Ed25519 signing and verification are fully implemented and tested
 - X25519 key exchange is fully implemented and tested
+- Base64 encoding utilities are fully implemented and tested with ONDC compliance
 - Type safety and validation helpers are in place with compile-time guarantees
 - Security requirements and best practices are documented and enforced
 - Ready for additional cryptographic implementations (BLAKE2)